 Sample output:

 As you can see, restic created the backup of the given directory i.e mydata.
-Additionally, I created a snapshot of the current backup with a unique name 6eda7c7d.
+Additionally, I created a snapshot of the current backup with a unique name 7457d80e.

-If you run the above command again, restic will create another snapshot with a unique name and this time it will backup pretty faster than the previous backup.
-We can keep adding the data in the folder and run the backup to create many snapshots.
+Since Restic does incremental backup, the subsequent backups will be pretty faster than the previous backups.
+We can keep adding the data in the backup folder and run the backup to create many snapshots.

 Sample output:

-As you see, I have added a new mp3 file in the backup.
+As you see, a new snapshot named 59439d78 is created in the repository.

-To list the available snapshots in a repository, run:
+To list the available snapshots in a local repository, run:

 It is also possible to exclude some files or directories.
 For example the following command will exclude all .doc type files: